Midwest Aerial Key Personnel

 Mr. Banks’ continuing education in the industry has included the Eastman Kodak Film Seminar held in Rochester, New York in September 2000, the Agfa Film Seminar held in Antwerp, Belgium in September 2004, and Waypoint’s GrafNAV-GrafNET users seminar in Calgary, Alberta in June of 2009 and recently, Teledyne Optech’s LiDAR sensor training.
 Mr. Banks also currently holds a private pilot certificate.

-Mr. Banks is certified by the American Society of Photogrammetry and Remote Sensing as a LiDAR Technologist.
+Mr. Banks is certified by the American Society of Photogrammetry and Remote Sensing (ASPRS) as a LiDAR Technologist.